deepdaiv-multimodal/24su-DM-CLIP/README.md

-# M4-CLIP
+# MobileMLiT
-M4-CLIP: Mobile Multi Modal Mamba with CLIP
+MobileMLiT: Faster and Stronger MoblieCLIP with Mamba and LiT

 ## setup